reginavic/reginavic/README.md

 ## 👋 Hello!
-I'm Regina.
+I'm Regina

 <br>

-I am a UX/UI Designer.
+UX/UI Designer

-I'm passionate about the entire website development process from analytics, <br> research and prototyping to quality control of the finished interface. <br> My knowledge of Frontend Development helps me create interfaces <br> that make interacting with the product more convenient and comfortable.
+I'm passionate about the entire website development process from analytics, <br> research and prototyping to quality control of the finished interface. <br> Knowledge of Frontend Development helps me create interfaces <br> that make interaction with the product more convenient and comfortable.

 <br>